-Boot Manager checks the integrity of the WINLOAD.EFI component of the Windows OS Loader before it is loaded.
+Boot Manager checks the integrity of the WINLOAD.EFI and WINLOAD.exe components of the Windows OS Loader before it is loaded.

 Windows binaries include a SHA-256 hash of the binary signed with the 2048 bit Microsoft RSA code-signing key (i.e., the key associated with the Microsoft code-signing certificate).
 The integrity check uses the public key component of the Microsoft code signing certificate to verify the signed hash of the binary.